apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/special-api/transaction/seata.en.md

 Apache ShardingSphere provides BASE transactions that integrate the Seata implementation.
 All references to Seata integration in this article refer to Seata AT mode.
-Integration of Seata TCC mode is blocked by https://github.com/apache/shardingsphere/discussions/32023 .

 ## Prerequisites